Floyd Lawson: Character overview

 Floyd the Barber was the slow-paced, somewhat absent-minded barber in the series' fictional town of Mayberry.
 He was born and raised in Mayberry, having descended from one of the town's original settlers, Daniel Lawson.
 He was a founding member of the town band, served as secretary of the Downtown Businessman's Club, and is a member of The Regal Order of the Golden Door to Good Fellowship.

 Floyd has one son, Norman, with his wife, Melba.
 Other family members mentioned throughout the run of the show include niece Virginia Lee.
 Floyd's nephew, Warren Ferguson, served as town deputy for a time.
 Lamar Tuttle is also mentioned as Floyd's cousin.

 Floyd is first introduced in the first-season episode "Stranger in Town" and is played by actor Walter Baldwin.
 Baldwin established the running gag of Floyd's inability to trim sideburns evenly, which continued throughout the run of the series.
-Baldwin portrayed Floyd for just one episode.
+Baldwin portrayed Floyd for just one episode, and the character otherwise differed from the later version, with most of the jokes stemming from the bespectacled Floyd's barely being able to see.
 From January, 1961 on, the role was played by Howard McNear, the actor most commonly associated with the role.

 Over the first few seasons, the importance of Floyd the Barber to the series increased.
 Slowly, McNear changed his delivery of dialogue for Floyd from fast-paced to slower and slower as time went on.
 Floyd also became involved more in the plots of the various episodes as the show progressed.

 In early 1963, midway through the third season, Howard McNear suffered a serious stroke.
 He was left with limited use of his arms and legs, especially his left arm, which rarely moved.
-The producers of the series and Andy Griffith wanted McNear to return as Floyd when his health permitted it, and after about a year, McNear was talked into coming back (which he was not going to do at first).
+The producers of the series and Andy Griffith wanted McNear to return as Floyd when his health permitted it, and after about a year, McNear was talked into coming back, despite his initial reluctance.
 The series had a special chair constructed that McNear was able to sit in most of the time while on the set, as the stroke had left him only able to stand for short periods of time.
 Accordingly, the Floyd character then began to appear regularly again on the series towards the end of season four.

 The last appearance of Floyd the Barber on The Andy Griffith Show was in the final episode of the seventh season.
 Howard McNear's health worsened and he was not able to return to the series for season eight, and he died less than a year later.
 To try to fill in his loss on the series, a new character named Emmett Clark (a fix-it man) was brought in.
 As announced on the series, Floyd had retired because he had earned enough money.
-Emmett (played by veteran character actor Paul Hartman) moved his fix-it shop from his home into Floyd's old barber shop location in Mayberry.
+Emmett (played by veteran character actor Paul Hartman) moved his fix-it shop from his home into Floyd's old barber shop location.